Wenja language: Development

 To imagine an earlier version of the language, one that may have been spoken about 7,000 years before PIE existed, the team used their knowledge of the earlier stages of PIE.
 They looked at features of PIE that appear to be archaic and assumed them to be the normal features for Wenja.
 The language being based mostly on reconstructed PIE roots, the team drew inspiration particularly from Hittite, the oldest attested Indo-European language.
 As a result, Wenja lacks grammatical gender and is also pre-ablaut, as those features were imagined to have come about at a later stage.
 The vocabulary was also inspired by the imagined contemporaneous culture, reflecting the material and religious culture of the period.

 A small number of words necessary for the game could not be reconstructed from PIE and had to be invented.
 Some of these words were constructed via compound words, such as dang ("yak"), a form contracted from dansugwawi ("shaggy cow", based on Hittite dassus and PIE *gʷṓws).
 Others were derived from modern roots, such as mamaf ("mammoth"), derived directly from its English equivalent.
 Finally, yet others were developed from plausible evolution.
-For example, PIE lack a reconstructed term for "yes", so the team imagined an expression that may develop to have that meaning and came up with "it is correct".
+For example, PIE lacks a reconstructed term for "yes", so the team imagined an expression that may develop to have that meaning and came up with "it is correct".
 The corresponding phrase in reconstructed PIE, *h₃reǵtóm h₁ésti, was then subjected to the sound languages and possible syllable clipping imagined for the proto-language, and ended up as shrash in the Wenja dialect and tómhe in Izila.